 The beasts represent four mighty kingdoms who will come to prominence one after another over the region where God's people are situated.
 Their rule will be brutal and fearsome.
 In particular a ruler from the last kingdom will violently set himself against God's people and have some degree of success.
-But in the end God will judge and destroy this kingdom, giving dominion over all kingdoms on the earth to a "son of man" (13-14) and to "the saints" (18,22,27).
+But in the end God will judge and destroy this kingdom, giving dominion over all kingdoms on the earth to a "son of man" (13-14) and to "the saints" (18,22,27.

 Look back to Nebuchadnezzar's vision and its interpretation in 2:31-45.
 What similarities are there between the visions of chapters 2 and 7?
-What new information do we learn about in chapter 7?

-Both visions speak of a succession of four mighty kingdoms, climaxing in a fourth kingdom of iron.
+Both speak of a succession of four mighty kingdoms, climaxing in a fourth kingdom of iron.
 In the time of this kingdom, God will break the power of all these kingdoms and set up one eternal worldwide kingdom.